cgonzalezITA/DSFiware-hackathon/assets/docs/README-initialSetUpOfTheDS.md

 ### Writing ODRL policies
 This setup will deploy policies to authorize access to the service depending on the role that the VC provides.

-The authorization helm chart contains a `odrlPolicyRegistration` section with the policies to be deployed for this use case.
+The [authorization helm values file](../../Helms/provider/authorization(odrlpap+opa)/values.yaml) contains a `odrlPolicyRegistration` section with the policies to be deployed for this use case.
 These policies

 ```yaml
 odrlPolicyRegistration: